ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 ???
 Here's my belief: most of the major open source projects used today are now primarily built and maintained by companies directly paying their employees to contribute.
 Let's see what data from some major projects show.

 ---
+template: logorb
+# Direct or indirect contributions?

+- Direct contributions
+  - Code, cloud credits, services
+  - Committed by corporate employees or individuals

+- Indirect contributions
+  - Company hiring consultant to contribute all of the above

+- Funding
+  - Sponsoring Foundation or project directly

+???
+Let's review how organizations usually contribute to projects.

+- Committing code (docs, tests, community support, etc)
+  - When you contribute work as an individual, it's often opaque to the community if you're doing this in "free time", or if you're doing this as paid work
+- Hiring someone to do the above work
+- Or: directly funding FOSS Foundations or projects with cash or sponsorships.

+---